 What’s more, Greece is likely to find that a devalued currency doesn’t buy competitiveness.
 Outside of agriculture, many Greek exporters rely on imported components and raw materials that would soar in price in drachma terms, erasing the hope that exports could quickly lead the nation back to a trade balance.

-Take Hellenic Aluminum Industry, known as Elval (ELBA), which is one of the nation’s biggest exporters and has 10 plants in Greece.
+Take Hellenic Aluminum Industry, known as Elval (ELBA:GA), which is one of the nation’s biggest exporters and has 10 plants in Greece.
 Although it collects used cans at a large center in the Athens suburb of Marousi, its website says “a relatively small percentage” of the aluminum it needs comes from inside Greece.
 “Raw material costs can represent over 60 percent of sales” for big metals processors such as Elval, Victor Labate, a stock analyst at Athens-based National Securities, writes in an e-mail.

 Many smaller businesses are likewise dependent on importers.
 “If we left the euro, we’d definitely have a problem,” says Demetri Politopoulos, a Greek American who is chief executive officer of Macedonian Thrace Brewery.
 He can’t even source beer bottles and cans locally.
 Complains Politopoulos: “Greece is a country that doesn’t produce anything.”